 The questions to ask when rethinking and repositioning a business, through the impact lens, are practically endless, but I hope this article has provided a starting point if you are interested in the topic.

-This article is presented in collaboration with TwentyThirty.
+This article orginally appeared in 2018 on TwentyThirty.

 TwentyThirty is an online magazine presented by the BMW Foundation Herbert Quandt.
 It sheds light on the social, political, and environmental challenges we face and features inspiring Responsible Leaders who are working to solve them.
 Follow their work on Facebook.